Analysis | Trump wants to be seen as a ‘great environmentalist.’ That could be a tough sell.

 “When we walked into Roosevelt Room and we showed you the pictures of Black Canyon of the Gunnison National Park, and we pointed at that painting of Teddy Roosevelt, we knew it was going to be something very special for this country,” Gardner told Trump during the signing ceremony.

-While not officially part of the Trump campaign, EPA chief Andrew Wheeler went on a whirlwind nationwide tour this fall to issue grants and highlight efforts to restore the Great Lakes, with stops in Minnesota, Ohio and Pennsylvania.
+While not officially part of the Trump campaign, Environmental Protection Agency chief Andrew Wheeler went on a whirlwind nationwide tour this fall to issue grants and highlight efforts to restore the Great Lakes, with stops in Minnesota, Ohio and Pennsylvania.

-His agency is weeks away from finalizing a new rule updating the way water companies test for lead contamination in drinking water, a policy meant to tackle pollution still plaguing Flint, Mich., and other Midwestern cities with large African-American populations Trump is trying to court.
+His agency is weeks away from finalizing a new rule updating the way water companies test for lead contamination in drinking water, a policy meant to tackle pollution still plaguing Flint, Mich., and other Midwestern cities with large African American populations Trump is trying to court.

 “EPA has not forgotten what happened in Flint,” Wheeler said in Michigan in September.
 “What we need to do is ensure that nothing like that ever happens again anywhere in the country.
-Everyone, regardless of their ZIP code, deserves to have safe drinking water.”
+Everyone, regardless of their Zip code, deserves to have safe drinking water.”

 The move will be a major update to the nearly 30-year-old regime for testing for lead.
 Still, some say it will not be enough to stop another generation from being exposed to the dangerous neurotoxin linked to developmental problems in children.